 Local opposition is among the most effective ways to fight the construction or expansion of animal factories.
 In fact, small groups of local activists across the country have succeeded in keeping factory farms out of many communities.
 If you learn about a planned development in your area, here are a few things you can do to stop it:

 - Learn everything you can about the company and its plans for the facility.

 - Join a local citizens’ action group or start your own, and seek legal advice.

 - Organize a letter-writing campaign or circulate a petition.

 - Meet with your local elected officials or decision-makers to voice your concerns.

 5. Spread the Word–And More!

 - Share what you’ve learned with your friends, family, neighbors, and co-workers.
-Or go for a bigger audience by sharing via social media.
+Expand your audience by sharing via social media.